 What is osteoarthritis?

 Osteoarthritis (OA) is a progressive joint degenerative disease with decreased or destruction of joint articular cartilage, with the associated local inflammatory response.

 Osteoarthritis impact on life:

 Risk factors for osteoarthritis

 - Physical Inactivity: Prolonged physical inactivity is associated with a reduction in the general health of people with hip and knee OA.
-Physical inactivity also is associated with obesity, diabetes, and heart disease, declining function, and heightened pain levels, which in turn known to increase osteoarthritis disease progression.
+Physical inactivity also is associated with obesity, diabetes, heart disease, declining function, and heightened pain levels, which in turn are known to increase osteoarthritis disease progression.

-- Ageing: Osteoarthritis is known to be more prevalent in adult over 60 years of age.
+- Ageing: Osteoarthritis is known to be more prevalent in adults over 60 years of age.

 - Obesity: Evidence shows that pain severity is in direct relationship with overweight and obesity among people with OA.
 Among obese or overweight patients suffering from OA and chronic pain, there is an associated higher calorie and fat intake in food, which is associated with pain severity in patients with chronic persistent pain (Omer et al. 2020)

-- Sports-related injuries: Sports activity is associated with increased risk of early knee OA, such as from ligamentous knee injury, high-impact sports etc.
+- Sports-related injuries: Sports activity is associated with an increased risk of early knee OA, such as from ligamentous knee injury, high-impact sports etc.

 - Repetitive increased overload or stress on joints is known to be a risk factor for OA.